azuyalabs/yasumi/README.md

 $ phpunit
 ```

+Yasumi has over 700 unit tests with multiple iterations of assertions.
+Since Yasumi is using randomized years for asserting
+the holidays, multiple iterations of assertions are executed to ensure the holidays are calculated in a large number
+of years.

 The tests are organized in some test suites to make testing a bit more easier:

 * Base       : For testing the base functionality of Yasumi